Roofing dumpster rental in Pasco

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container works well for roofing projects—low side walls let crews ground-throw shingles directly into the bin.
+The 20-Yard Container is a roofing workhorse with low side walls so crews can ground-throw shingles directly into it.

 30-Yard Roofing Dumpster